artur-ciocanu/launch.en/help/extension-dev/submit/setup.md

 ## For independent developers

-If you are an independent developer, or you are otherwise unable to join one of the partner programs listed and you would like to build extensions for Adobe Experience Platform data collection, please send an email to launch-ext-dev@adobe.com to request access.
-Please provide some background on your experience with Adobe Experience Platform data collection tags, and your planned extension project roadmap.
+If you are an independent developer, or you are otherwise unable to join one of the partner programs listed and you would like to build tag extensions for Adobe Experience Platform, please send an email to launch-ext-dev@adobe.com to request access.
+Please provide some background on your experience with Adobe Experience Platform tags, and your planned extension project roadmap.